BioTurboNick/SimpleANOVA.jl/README.md

-levene(df, :observations, factors)         # test data for homogeniety of variance result = anova(df, :observations, factors) # conduct the test plot(result)                               # create pairwise factor plots
+levene(df, :observations, factors)         # test data for homogeniety of variance result = anova(df, :observations, factors) # conduct the test plot(result)                               # create pairwise factor plots simplecontrasts(result)                    # calculate the contrast between the first factor level (control) to each other level
 ```

 Differences from SPSS